Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 </details>

 ### Product details
 By clicking on a product image, the users can see the product details page.
 Here, all the product information are displayed (name, category, full description, rating, price) and the users can choose the quantity they want to add to the cart.
-The quantity they can add to the cart is determined by the variable "availability", which is set to 10 by default.
+The quantity they can add to the cart is determined by the attribute "availability", which will diminish each time a user buys a product.
+Once the availability reaches 0, the product is shown as unavailable and the owner will have to restock it.
 If the product is already in the cart, the user will see that and they have the possibility to update the quantity from the product details page.

+Registered users have the possibility to rate the products by clicking on the stars under the product image.

 By clicking on "keep shopping", the user will be brought back to the products page, but with the same query strings they had before clicking on the product.
 This allows for a smoother user experience because the user does not have to set the filter or category again each time they come back from a product detail page.
 <details>